luciamora88/SplitYourList/README.md

 ### Issues Encountered
 1. **Mac Availability:** Finding available computers in the Maker Space was challenging.
 2. **Database Choice:** Originally used PostgreSQL, but switched to Firebase for better compatibility with SwiftUI and availability of tutorials.
+3. ** UI And Database** Trying to maintain the design of the UI posed difficulties when trying to integrate the listeners and database.

 ### Recap and Learning
 This experience enhanced our understanding of app development using SwiftUI and Firebase.
 We learned to utilize modern iOS 16 features effectively and avoid deprecated practices.